crashoz/usenc/docs/encoders/url.md

 ### DESCRIPTION

-Encodes special characters and utf8 characters with a percent prefixed hex ascii value.
+Encodes special characters and utf8 characters with a percent prefixed hex value.
 Produces the same encoding as javascript `encodeURIComponent` by default.

 ### OPTIONS